-Submit, manage and monitor your AP1 applications at the click of a button using award-winning technology.
-Respond to requisitions and attach supporting documents so you never miss a deadline again.
+Submit, manage, and monitor your AP1 forms at the click of a button using our award-winning post-completion technology.
+Access to our intuitive dashboard gives you more transparency, so you never miss key dates.

 What is an AP1 form?

-If an application is inaccurate or incomplete, or if the Land Registry requires further information, they will raise a requisition which is essentially a form of question regarding your application.
-These will have a cancellation date and if the Land Registry does not receive a satisfactory response by then, the AP1 application will be cancelled.
+A requisition, much like a query, can be raised on the application if there are inaccuracies or it is incomplete.
+Requisitions have a cancellation date and if HMLR does not receive a satisfactory response by then, the AP1 application will be cancelled.
 This would result in a new application having to be lodged, and a new fee would be applicable.

 The resulting document after AP1 submission is the TID (Title Information Document) which confirms that the change has been made to the register, as per the AP1 application.